This directory is designed to answer many of your questions. Please scroll through each letter to find the topics you are searching for.

 Sun Hats

-In Term 1 and Term 4 all children must wear a sunhat in the playground.
+In Term 1 and Term 4 all children must wear a bucket sunhat in the playground.
 If children forget their hat they will spend playtime/ lunchtime in designated shade areas.
 The School branded sunhat is available for purchase through our uniform supplier - Please visit the Uniform page.

 Teacher Interviews